ga-wdi-curriculum/js-objects-functions/functions.md

 **Q**.
 Does a function need an input, output and/or side effects to work?

 > A. Short answer.
-No. Not: if you don't specify an output, it will be undefined.
+No. Note: if you don't specify an output, it will be undefined.

 #### Calling and Referencing a Function